Random Group Generator

 Quick answer

 Random Pair Generator is for narrow two-person workflows.
-Use it for discussion, speaking drills, peer feedback, and short partner tasks.
+Use it as a partner generator, partner picker, pair maker, or random pair tool for discussion, speaking drills, peer feedback, and short partner tasks.

 If the job is broader team allocation or balancing across several groups, go back to Random Group Generator instead.